Telstra National Aboriginal & Torres Strait Islander Art Award

 National Aboriginal and Torres Strait Islander Art Award (NATSIAA)

-This year marks the 30th Anniversary of the NATSIAAs with Telstra remaining the principal sponsor of the Awards again in 2013.
+2014 marked the 31st Anniversary of the NATSIAAs with Telstra remaining the principal sponsor of the Awards again in 2014.

 The Award was established in 1984 as the National Aboriginal Art Award by the Museum and Art Gallery of the Northern Territory.
 The aim of the Award is to recognise the important contribution made by Indigenous artists and to promote appreciation and understanding of the quality and diversity of Aboriginal and Torres Strait Islander art from regional and urban based Indigenous artists throughout Australia, working in traditional and contemporary media.
 The Award is an important showcase for both established and emerging artists and has come to be regarded as one of the premier national events in the Australian Indigenous art calendar.